What Is a BSN Degree and What Can You Do With It?

 Nursing opportunities continue to grow.
-According to the U.S. Bureau of Labor Statistics (BLS), jobs for registered nurses are expected to increase at a rate of 16% by 2024, a faster than average job growth compared to the projections for other professions during this same period, which nets out at nearly a half-million new jobs.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for registered nurses are expected to increase at a rate of 15% by 2026, a faster than average job growth compared to the projections for other professions during this same period, which nets out at nearly a half-million new jobs.
 In addition, the nursing workforce is aging and rapidly approaching retirement age, creating a replacement need of more than a half-million registered nurses.
-Combining replacement needs and growth, this means well over a million nurses are needed by 2024, according to BLS.
+Combining replacement needs and growth, this means over 400,000 new nurses are needed by 2026, according to BLS.

 Educational Opportunities in Nursing

 Although there are several traditional educational options for those interested in becoming a nurse, a bachelor of science in nursing (BSN) is becoming a minimum requirement for both nurses entering the field and those who have been working as registered nurses for many years.
 In 2010, the Institute of Medicine (IOM) published "The Future of Nursing: Leading Change, Advancing Health," in which it was recommended that 80% of RNs achieve their BSN by 2020.
 This recommendation prompted RNs across the country, most which has been in the field for many years, to return to school, and online options have become critical.